Gabriel Boric: Personal life

 Boric's love for rock and metal music gained widespread attention during his presidential campaign.
 He frequently shared posts on social media about some of his favorite bands, such as Deftones, Tool, Nine Inch Nails, and Rammstein.
 However, he has also mentioned enjoying musicians from other genres, such as Laura Pausini, Taylor Swift and Jeongyeon.
 Additionally, Boric is a supporter of the football team Universidad Católica and a Magic: the Gathering player.

 Boric's appearance and style have faced scrutiny since his election as a deputy.
 As one of the youngest members of the Chamber of Deputies, he often wore casual attire, including jeans and t-shirts, during sessions of Congress.
 At one point, he even sported a mohawk hairstyle for several months.
 In 2014, controversy arose when Boric entered the Chamber without wearing a tie or formal jacket, prompting a public complaint from a right-wing deputy.
 During his presidential campaign, Boric adopted a more formal look, though he continued to abstain from wearing ties.
 Notably, he is also the first Latin American head of state to have visible tattoos.
 The designs on his arms and back represent his home region and include a map of the Magallanes Region, a lenga tree, and a lighthouse.

-On December 2, 2024, Boric announced via Instagram that he and his partner, Paula Carrasco—a member of the Chilean women's national basketball team—were expecting their first child together.
+On 2 December 2024, Boric announced via Instagram that he and his partner, Paula Carrasco – a member of the Chilean women's national basketball team – were expecting their first child together.
 Carrasco has a child from a previous relationship.
-In February 2025, Boric revealed that they were expecting a girl.
-Their daughter, Violeta Boric Carrasco, was born on June 25, 2025, at the Clinical Hospital of the University of Chile in Santiago.
+In February 2025, Boric revealed that they were expecting a daughter.
+Their daughter, Violeta Boric Carrasco, was born on 25 June 2025, at the Clinical Hospital of the University of Chile in Santiago.
 She is the first child born to a sitting Chilean president in 95 years.